Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 - In order to insert images, we use `<img src="Img URL" alt="text if img is not shown" width="img width" height="img height">`.
 - Instead of URL, we xan also put relative pah of images that sre on the working directory.
+- We can also put GIF's URL in place of image's URL

 <hr>